 ARTICLE 9: To see if the Town will vote to raise and appropriate the sum of forty-six thousand forty-six dollars (\$46,046) to hire a new full-time police officer.
 This sum covers five months of wages and benefits and necessary gear, equipment and required testing for the officer.
 If approved, this funding will remain as part of the operating and default budget in future years.
 The Select Board recommends this appropriation 3-0.
+The Budget Committee recommends this appropriation 4-3-0.
 (Majority vote required)